algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 The priority of tests, distributed as follow :
 - **Low**: Not really important, comes after *Medium* and *High*
 - **Medium**: Important, but not as *High*
-- **High**: Very important, if tests fails, need to fix the bug quickly
+- **High**: Very important, if the test fails, the bug needs to be fixed quickly

 ### Name

-The name of the test (most of the time, summarises in 2 or 3 words what will be expected)
+The name of the test (most of the time, summaries in 2 or 3 words what will be expected)

 ### Expected Result